JaySebagh/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-.forEach goes over an array and returns a new array.
+.map goes over an array and returns a new array.

+.forEach goes over an array and can change items in the array.

 2. What is the difference between a function and a method?